adamdbradley/foresight.js/README.md

     </script>
     <script src="foresight.js"></script>

-Notice how it binds the _foresight.reload_ method when there is a page change.
-Take a look at the jQuery Mobile demo pages to see it in action.
+Notice how it binds the _foresight.reload_ method when a page change happens, this ensures all new images to the DOM are correctly loaded.
+Take a look at the [jQuery Mobile demo pages](http://foresightjs.appspot.com/demos/jquery-mobile-page-1.html) to see it in action.

 ## Foresight Events